Firefall: Resumption and later work

 In February 2014 founding member and bassist Mark Andes rejoined the band.
 In June 2014, Jace Hill (guitar and vocals) joined the band for a short spell to sub for Steven Weinmeister, who was back by early July.
 In November 2014, the Colorado Music Hall of Fame announced that Firefall would be among the 2014 inductees at a January 2015 event at the Paramount Theater in Denver.
 In late 2014, Steven Weinmeister departed Firefall after almost twenty two years but did return in January 2015 for the Colorado Music Hall of Fame induction and to sub for an ill Bartley later that same year for dates on the east coast, in August.
 He was succeeded by singer/guitarist Gary Jones (who had previously subbed for Weinmeister for the one aforementioned gig back in November 1999 and for a few other shows in September 2014).

 By late 2014, Firefall's lineup was Jock Bartley, David Muse, Sandy Ficca, Mark Andes, and Gary Jones.
 On January 9, 2015 Firefall was inducted into the Colorado Music Hall of Fame with Poco, Nitty Gritty Dirt Band, Stephen Stills, and Manassas, at the Paramount Theater in Denver.

 Former Firefall bass player (in 1980) George Hawkins died on October 26, 2018, after a bout with cancer.
 Yet another former Firefall bassist, Bob Gaffney, also passed on in 2018.

 In August 2019 after Mark Andes was sidelined after a hip replacement, Lance Hoppen (of Orleans), John Trujillo (a bassist friend of Sandy Ficca's), and former Firefall member Steven Weinmeister filled in for him.
 The band released Comet, their first new album in nearly 20 years, and first with Sunset Blvd Records, on December 11, 2020.
 The album featured a lineup of Jock Bartley, Mark Andes, David Muse, Sandy Ficca and Gary Jones.

-In 2021 Firefall again did some shows as a trio, this time with Bartley, Jones and a returning Steve Weinmeister on bass, who ended up returning to the group to replace Jones going forward.
+In 2021, Firefall again did some shows as a trio, this time with Bartley, Jones and a returning Steve Weinmeister on bass, who ended up returning to the group to replace Jones going forward.

-In 2022 David Muse was sidelined from touring after having once again fallen ill with cancer.
-He took his life on August 6, 2022.
+In 2022, David Muse was sidelined from touring after having once again fallen ill with cancer, that took his life on August 6, 2022.
 Jim Waddell, who had first played with Firefall in 1993, returned to cover for Muse.
 In July 2022 after Mark Andes retired from the road, current Babys singer/bassist John Bisaha joined the lineup.

-In 2023 Firefall announced that their latest album, Friends & Family, would feature classic songs from other 1970s bands, including the Doobie Brothers, Heart, Fleetwood Mac, Loggins and Messina, the Band, Marshall Tucker Band and more.
+In 2023, Firefall announced that their latest album, Friends & Family, would feature classic songs from other 1970s bands, including the Doobie Brothers, Heart, Fleetwood Mac, Loggins and Messina, the Band, Marshall Tucker Band and more.
 It was released on September 22, with Friends & Family 2 following in May 2025.